ESTABLISH ORDER

 relative is receiving IV-A assistance, separate cases against each noncustodial

-parent (NCP) must be referred through the ORSIS interim screens in order for
+parent (NCP) must be referred through the ORSIS interim screens in order for separate cases to be referred

-separate cases to be referred and opened on ORSIS.
-In Non-IV-A cases the specified relative must
+and opened on ORSIS.
+In Non-IV-A cases the specified relative must complete one

-for a different obligee with the same NCP.
+obligee with the same NCP.

 If the specified relative is receiving